Spoelstra stays perfect on Christmas, Heat beat Pels 111-98

 The Heat restored order by scoring 11 of the game’s next 13 points, and when Achiuwa — the rookie who had strong defensive minutes — forced Williamson into a turnover with 3:55 left, the entire Miami bench rose in celebration.

+“We knew they would make a run, but we stayed composed,” Dragic said.

 New Orleans led 17-9 midway through the opening quarter — and got outscored 52-21 by Miami over the next 13½ minutes, with the Heat hitting nine of their 13 first-half 3s in that span on the way to a 23-point lead.
-Robinson made three 3s in a two-minute stretch midway through that burst.

-The Heat led 66-53 at halftime.
-Ingram’s runner with 2:23 left in the third cut Miami’s margin to single digits for the first time since the early going and his 3-pointer with 0.6 seconds left in the period got the Pelicans back within 88-79 going into the fourth.
+The Pelicans chipped away, getting within 66-53 at the half and 88-79 after three.
+But New Orleans shot only 30% in the final quarter and Ingram went scoreless in those 12 minutes after playing the entire third period.

 TIP-INS

-Pelicans: Williamson played 20:53 in the first half.
-His most in a half last season was 17:18. … Redick fouled out for the second time in 898 career regular-season games, and missed six of his seven shots. … The Pelicans are now 1-3 on Christmas.
+Pelicans: Williamson’s previous career high was 34 minutes. … Redick fouled out for the second time in 898 career regular-season games, and missed six of his seven shots. … The Pelicans are now 1-3 on Christmas.

-Heat: Andre Iguodala started the second half for Butler. … Miami improved to 11-2 all-time on Christmas.
+Heat: Andre Iguodala started the second half for Butler. … Miami improved to 11-2 on Christmas.
 It hadn’t played on the holiday since beating New Orleans in 2015, and hasn’t lost on Dec.
 25 since 2007.

 SEASON’S GREETINGS